Renal Support Network Board Members

 Rafeal Villicana, MD is the Medical Director, Transplant Nephrology at Loma Linda University Health.
 He is a Transplant Nephrologist who earned his medical degree from Michigan State University.
 He completed his internal medicine residency at Mayo Clinic Rochester.
 He subsequently completed Nephrology and Transplant Nephrology fellowships from UCSF.
 He then spent nearly a decade on staff at Cedars Sinai Medical Center.
 His interests include kidney and pancreas transplantation, living kidney donation and ABO /HLA incompatible kidney transplantation.
 He is fluent in Spanish.
 He is an associate professor of Medicine at Loma Linda University.

-Susan Vogel, RN has over 40 years experience as a nephrology nurse both from the clinical and administrative sides but her passion is home dialysis and the positive impact it has on people’s lives.
+Susan Vogel, MHA, RN, CNN has over 40 years experience as a nephrology nurse both from the clinical and administrative sides but her passion is home dialysis and the positive impact it has on people’s lives.
 She has served as chairman and treasurer of RSN.
 She is also past president of the California Dialysis Council.